Tola-C/Low_level_programming/0x01-variables_if_else_while/README.md

-7-print_tebahpla.c is a code that prints the lowercase alphabet in reverse, followed by a new line 8-print_base16.c is a program that prints all the numbers of base 16 in lowercase 9-print_comb.c is a source code for priniting all possible combinations of single digit numbers using putchar
+7-print_tebahpla.c is a code that prints the lowercase alphabet in reverse, followed by a new line 8-print_base16.c is a program that prints all the numbers of base 16 in lowercase 9-print_comb.c is a source code for priniting all possible combinations of single digit numbers using putchar 100-print_comb3.c is a source code that combines 2 digits in ascending order